Alec-Stashevsky/GAP-climate-research/README.md

 This research is currently in progress and supported by a team of psychiatrists at the think tank [Group for the Advancement of Psychiatry (GAP)](https://ourgap.org) and myself.

 Below are some teaser visualizations of our flight-network model for APA Annual Meeting attendees.
-Each point on the map represents a single attendee origin.
+Each point represents a single attendee's origin.
 The curved lines represent the geodesic distance or the path *as the crow flies* that each attendee will take to arrive at the given meeting location.
+This is the shortest arc between two points on the great circle, or Earth's surface..
 The width and intensity of the lines correspond to the frequency of people traveling that pathway.

 ## Javitz Center 2018 APA Annual Meeting